 The ignition coil can separate and short out when the generator gets hot.
 This will result in the spark plug not being able to create a spark because it isn’t getting the voltage it needs.

 First, make sure the spark plug is in good condition.
 Next, check the continuity using an ohmmeter.
 Replace it if you find a break in the continuity.

-5. Low Engine Oil Level in the Briggs & Stratton Generator
+5. Low Engine Oil Level

 When the engine oil level is too low, the Briggs & Stratton generator will shut down to protect the engine from damage.
 Ensure the generator is on a flat level surface before checking the oil level so you get an accurate reading.

 Check the oil level using the oil dipstick attached to the oil cap.
 When you find the level is too low, add oil until it is at the correct level according to the dipstick.

 If you find you have the correct engine oil level and the low oil sensor light stays on, you may have a faulty sensor.

 6. Pugged Spark Arrestor

 A spark arrestor screen is placed on the muffler to prevent hot exhaust material from shooting out of the muffler and possibly causing burns or fires.

 When hot air from the engine isn’t able to exhaust because of a plugged spark arrestor screen, it will bog down and may shut off.